 This quiche is easy to make and is lovely served warm from the oven.
-It can also be made vegetarian by omitting the bacon and adding cubed feta cheese.
+It can also be made vegetarian by omitting the bacon and adding cubed feta cheese or olives.

-The smell of delicious flaky golden pastry and creamy pumpkin wafting from the oven on a cool autumn day is one of life’s little pleasures!
+The smell of delicious flaky golden pastry and creamy pumpkin wafting from the oven on a cool cloudy day is one of life’s little pleasures!
 We love baking this during the festive season

 200ml double cream

 2 sheets of square frozen puff pastry, thawed

 3 tablespoons of olive oil

 - Pre-heat oven to 180C (350F).
 Add diced pumpkin to a roasting dish and drizzle with 2 tablespoons of olive oil, season with a good crack of salt and pepper and layer the rosemary sprigs on top.
 Bake in oven for about 40 minutes until the pumpkin is cooked through.